rickb777/runtemplate/BUILTIN.md

 ```

 The generated code is not suitable for access by more than one goroutine at a time.

+A tuple type is also generated: this is a struct that pairs up the key and value.
+A slice of such structs can be converted to and from the map type (assuming there are no duplicates), so the generated methods provide for this.

 Examples: [IntIntMap](builtintest/fast/x_int_int_list.go), [StringStringMap](builtintest/fast/x_string_string_map.go)